AmirBayat0/ShopZilla/README_v2.md

 #### COMPLETE SOURCE CODE OF SHOPZILLA: [Source Code](https://www.buymeacoffee.com/AmirBayat/e/127012)

+### Project Structure
+The project was meticulously crafted using a modular and scalable architecture, purposefully designed to ensure the production of clean, maintainable, and extensible code, ready for seamless future updates.

 ### ShopZilla: A Cutting-Edge Solution for E-Commerce Development
 ShopZilla is an advanced application template designed to harness the power of the [FakeStoreApi](https://fakestoreapi.com/docs) backend, delivering a seamless and enriched user experience.
 With a comprehensive suite of features, ShopZilla streamlines the shopping process and elevates user engagement.
 Key features include:
 ```